intel/llvm/sycl/doc/SpecializationConstants.md

   ret i32 %1
 }
 ```

-the translator will generate `OpSpecConstant` SPIRV instructions with proper
+the translator will generate `OpSpecConstant` SPIR-V instructions with proper
 `SpecId` decorations:

 ```cpp